jkcadee/portfolio-website/README.md

 ## Janelle Kwok Portfolio Site
-Boostrapped with React and hosted in through an AWS S3 bucket.
+Boostrapped with React and hosted through an AWS S3 bucket.

 This repository contains the code of the front-end of my site.
 Feel free to take a look!
+The code for my contact form is here: https://github.com/jkcadee/portfolio-site-contact